 We will help you determine appropriate publications you will need.
 For a special event, for example, will you need brochures, invitations, ads in local papers, tickets, fliers, posters, post cards, programs, signs, certificates?

 Allow an additional week depending on the quantity and number of pages for in-house printing.
 For out-of-house printing, allow at least two weeks.

-The assistant director is your contact person throughout production― call to find out about the progress of your publication or to see if it has been printed.
-Please do not contact the designers or Reprographics to check on the status.
+The assistant director is your contact person throughout production― call to find out about the progress of your publication.

 Which Publications Take Priority?

 Since most publications fall into the fourth category, projects are usually assigned deadlines based on submission dates.

 "Bumping" projects for "rush" publications disrupts the production schedule for the editors, designers, Reprographics, and your colleagues' projects.
 Please initiate your publications as far in advance as possible.

 Note: Some steps may be eliminated or expanded based on the complexity of the publication.

 Keeping in mind the audience, we try to eliminate jargon and wordy passages.
 Every reader appreciates an idea conveyed as simply as possible.